 A type of malicious hacker whose intent is to thwart security barriers to criminally access computer networks and steal private information.
 Usually these malicious entities don't possess much information on the systems they target.

-A blacklist (or black list) is a list of programs, websites, and/or applications that are not permitted to be accessed within an organization.
+A blacklist (or black list) is a list of programs, websites, and / or applications that are not permitted to be accessed within an organization or network.

 A “bot” in cybersecurity is a software application that performs automated, time-consuming tasks on command.
 Cyber criminals use these bot programs to infect computers and take control for malicious purposes.

 A brute-force attack is the process of utilizing the entire key space to perform an attack.
 This method involves trying every single possible combinations one after another.
 Brute-forcing can be successful in hacking accounts if the account was protected by an easily guessed password.
 An example of a weak password is 'password123'.
 An example of a strong password is 'o3jU8G6:3bn;d:30781cgSiHNUH4'.